TL;DR [you lazy script kiddie]

 Presenting of the game

-So when you download the demo from official source (or from my local copy if you want to), and extract it, you get two files: a very light "arsen2go.exe" executable, and a "arsenal2.adf" (Arsenal Data File I guess).
+So when you download the demo from official source (or from my local copy if you want to), and extract it, you get two files: a very light "arsen2go.exe" executable, and an "arsenal2.adf" (Arsenal Data File I guess).

 When you start the exe, you get a welcome simple screen, stating it's a demo.
 So let's play it.